-Labeled as 100% Malvasia (the local name for the unique clone of Doña Blanca in the area), the wine is predominantly this clone of Doña Blanca and a blend of Puesta en Cruz, Albilo, Godello, Moscatel a Grano Menudo, and Palomino Fino from 50-150 year old vines.
+Though labeled 100% Malvasia (the local name for the unique clone of Doña Blanca in the area), the wine is predominantly this clone of Doña Blanca, a local grape called Puesta en Cruz, Albilo, Godello, Moscatel a Grano Menudo, and Palomino Fino from 50-115-year-old vines.

 Winemaking: Four days skin contact while grapes are cold.
-6 months Stainless steel on fine lees.
-Spontaneous fermentation, low SO2, gentle fining with vegetable protein (from peas), lightly filtered.
+12 months stainless steel on fine lees.
+Spontaneous fermentation, low total SO2 (32ppm), gentle fining with vegetable protein (from peas), lightly filtered.

 Production: 300 cases

-Primarily Juan Garcia, the local specialty of the Arribes, with Rufete and Tempranillo from Charlotte’s “young” vines (50 years old).
+60% Juan Garcia, the local specialty of the Arribes, with 30% Tempranillo, and 10% Rufete from Charlotte’s “young” vines (50 years old).
 Harvested in mid-September.

 Winemaking: Hand harvested, spontaneous fermentation, 3-week maceration in stainless steel, one punch per day.
-Stainless aged.
+Low total SO2 (33 ppm).
 Bottled unfined and unfiltered.

-Primarily Juan Garcia, the local specialty of the Arribes, with 15% Tempranillo, some Rufete, some Bruñal, and many others, including 5-7% white varieties.
-From 50-150 year old vines.
+40% Juan Garcia, the local specialty of the Arribes, with 35% Bruñal, Rufete, Tempranillo blend, 5% white and 20% from local field varieties.
+From 50-115 year old vines.

 Production: 250 cases